olli991/mib-std2-pq-zr-toolbox/README.md

 ## How to use
 1. Make dumps of the files you want to modify via `dump` menu
 2. Dumps will be placed in the corresponding `dump` folder on SD
-3. Modify the files how you'd like and place them in the according folder inside `custom` on SD
+3. Modify the files how you'd like and place them in the corresponing folder inside `custom` on SD
 4. Import modified files via `customization` menu

 Notice: Every time you copy files to the unit the script will check if there is a backup.
 If not, it will make a backup of the original files from to unit to `backup` folder.
 This way you can always use the `restore` functions to roll back to original.